aiidateam/aiida-core/docs/source/index.rst

       .. rubric:: AiiDA

-      An open-source Python infrastructure to help researchers with automating, managing, persisting, sharing and reproducing the complex workflows associated with modern computational science and all associated data (see :ref:`features<intro:about>`).
+      An open-source Python infrastructure to help researchers with automating, managing, persisting, sharing and reproducing the complex workflows associated with modern computational science and all associated data (see :ref:`features<intro>`).

       **aiida-core version:** |release|